 Multiple vantage points

 Although we present a radical stance, we also believe in the utility of seeing things from multiple vantage points.* An interesting feature of figure-ground reversals is that the Gestalt switch they afford is reversible: we can entertain multiple perspectives.
-Some alternative rhetorical framings, like ‘paradigm shift’ or ‘interactive turn’, seem to us too dichotomous or directive.
+Some alternative rhetorical framings, like ‘paradigm shift’ or ‘interactive turn’, invite more dichotomous or one-sided readings, which is not always productive.

 * The utility of perspectival changes often goes both ways.
 One reviewer of our piece recommended that we add, to the caption of the figure above, something to the effect that the geocentric perspective led to ‘misleading theories’ about epicycles.
 We resisted this recommendation.
 It is true that Ptolemy’s epicycles may be needlessly complicated in this context.
 But epicycles have amazingly powerful mathematical properties (Hanson 1960); indeed in their subsequent development by Ibn al Shatir (Roberts 1957) we can even see an early version of the Fourier transform.
 So the detour was probably worth it.
 There is no room in a 1250 word letter to go into any of this — but suffice it to say that our firm belief in the importance of the interactive stance does not stand in the way of appreciating complementary perspectives and serendipitous findings.